Douglas County school board races could be nation’s most watched

 In the past two years, following the election of three pro-public school members, board meetings in Douglas County have often turned into free-for-alls.
 The complaints levied by parents, teachers, students and community members include:

 • that board chair Meghann Silverthorn and vice-chair Judith Reynolds attempted to intimidate a local high school sophomore into canceling a protest over teacher turnover (the protest went forward as planned).
 An investigation into the allegation cost the district more than $163,000.
-The investigation cleared the two board members but only because school board members are exempt from the district’s anti-bullying policy.
+The investigation cleared the two board members because the district’s anti-bullying policy applied only to students, not school board members.

 • that the conservative majority hired a divisive superintendent, Liz Fagen, who some claimed marched in lockstep with the board on its agenda, including the voucher program.